 Guilds are so-called because members are required to pay gold (money) for their continuing membership of the organisation.
 The membership subscription for City of London Guilds and Livery Companies is called Quarterage and was, historically, collected on the Quarter days (Ladyday, Midsummer, Michaelmas and Christmas).

-Quarterage is due from all Freemen and Freemen Elect and forms the lion’s share (budgeted to be 80% in 2018-19) of the annual income of the Guild of Entrepreneurs.
+Quarterage is due from all Freemen and Freemen Elect and forms the lion’s share (budgeted to be just over 75% in 2019-20) of the annual income of the Guild of Entrepreneurs.
 In addition to the Clerk’s salary and running costs of the Guild, Quarterage allows the Guild to:

 - ticket events on a costs-only basis;